Do you feel motivated all of the time to overcome the barriers in your real estate investment business and achieve your goals?

-Believe it or not I had a problem with continual motivation when I first started out in property investment.
+Believe it or not I had a problem with continual motivation when I first started out in real estate investment.

 On those bad days when everything seemed to be going wrong I found myself thinking “why am I doing this?”

-I was new to property investment at the time and had been involved in other businesses prior to this such as computers and technology.
+I was new to real estate investing at the time and had been involved in other businesses prior to this such as computers and technology.